RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-24-goodbye-ferrari-hello-napa.md

 Take it a starting point for your own Napa apps and let me know how it goes.

 One question though: How do you feel about SP apps and the SP marketplace in general?
-Are you already sold (can't wait for it to open, so that you can get ritch) or do you have some concerns compared to traditional farm or sandbox solutions?
+Are you already sold (can't wait for it to open, so that you can get rich) or do you have some concerns compared to traditional farm or sandbox solutions?